 Ugh.
 Well, the obvious answer would have been a simple “no”.

 Here is where I began to obsess on the situation.
 Those of us with epilepsy probably would do it; but, we would try to manipulate the circumstances, as the FB person was doing, to appear normal.

 The desire to be or appear to be normal is so strong in us that many times it puts us in harm’s way.
 We don’t get proper treatment in time.
-We don’t consider the condition in how go about our lives.
+We don’t consider the condition in how we go about our lives.
 We watch, eat, and smoke things we definitely shouldn’t.
 And it’s all because we are afraid of appearing to be different.

-I would guess that each one of us has something harmful so we don’t stick out in the crowd.
-I have, many times.
 I spent years developing coping mechanisms to deal with my condition.
 And this was before my diagnosis.

 Despite the fact that my temporal lobe epilepsy was nameless to me, I did things that I knew would harm me just so that I would fit in.
 Things didn’t get much better when I finally learned what I had.
 The condition had a name, and with the name came all kinds of explanations for what had been happening!